Eschatologue/CM_wiki/docs/character-creation/origin/background/index.md

 Each background includes the following elements, which you can either choose from existing options or customize to fit your character’s story.

-Mechanically, your background contains six aspects detailed as follow:
+Mechanically, your background contains six aspects detailed as follow, a **Custom Background** follows the same formula:

 1. **Ability Scores:** Increase one ability score by 2 and another by 1, or increase three ability scores by 1 each.
 These increases cannot raise any score above 20.
-If you're creating a custom background, choose scores that reflect the experiences your character went through.

 2. **Feat:** A background gives your character a specified Origin feat that best represents a talent your character developed or had while living this portion of their life.

 3. **Skill Proficiencies:** Gain proficiency in two skills related to the experiences your character had in their background.
-If you’re customizing, choose skills that match your character's past activities.

 4. **Tool Proficiency:** Each background gives you proficiency with one tool.
 This could be a specific tool, or one chosen from the Artisan’s Tools category.
-When designing a custom background, pick a tool that fits your character’s history.

 5. **Equipment:** The equipment that your character starts with.
-You can either choose any equipment package available to any background from the 2014 PHB, or you start with 500 SP instead to spend on the equipment of your choice; this can be a combination of Weapon, Tools, Clothing, a Bedroll, etc.
+You can either choose any equipment package available to any background or you start with 500 SP instead to spend on the equipment of your choice; this can be a combination of Weapon, Tools, Clothing, a Bedroll, etc.

 6. **Affiliation:** You have 5 point to spend between 4 [Affiliation](#affiliation); Academe, Bohemia, Establishment, Villainny.
 Affiliation is what connects your character pasts to their presents.